Convergence of trees with a given degree sequence and of their associated laminations: Lamination-valued processes

-Fix $\varepsilon>0$, and take $Q$ large enough so that Lemma \ref{lem:repartitionunifcircle} holds with probability $>1-\varepsilon$ for all $q \geq Q$.
-Observe that (a) follows directly from Lemma \ref{lem:repartitionunifcircle}.
+where we recall that $(a_{j,q})_{1 \leq j \leq q}$ are $q$ i.i.d.\ points on $\bS^1$ sorted in clockwise order (starting from $1$).
+In particular, observe that (a) follows directly from \eqref{eq:lemma4inproof} along with Definition \ref{Def4}.
 So, it only remains to prove (b).
-For a vertex $u \in \tau_{n}$, let $\tau_{n}(u)$ be the subtree of $\tau_{n}$ rooted at $u$, i.e., $\tau_{n}(u)$ consists of $u$ and all its descendants.
+For a vertex $u \in \tau_{n}$, recall that $\tau_{n}(u)$ is the subtree of $\tau_{n}$ rooted at $u$, i.e., $\tau_{n}(u)$ consists of $u$ and all its descendants.
 Observe that the edges considered in (b) are of two kinds: either they are in a subtree of the form $\tau_{n}(u_{k,q}^n)$ for some $1 \leq k \leq q$, or they are in subtrees branching out of the set of edges that are in the geodesic paths of $\tau_n^{(q)}$.